-12. SITE SECURITY
+12. Site Security

 - 12.1.
-All staff members have a responsibility to ensure our buildings and grounds are safe, this includes ensuring the safety of any visitors into school. - 12.3.
-The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.
+All staff members have a responsibility to ensure our buildings and grounds are safe, this includes ensuring the safety of any visitors to Standlake CofE Primary School. - 12.2.
+Standlake CofE Primary School will not accept the behaviour of any individual, parent/carer or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to any of the Standlake CofE Primary School site.

-13. QUALITY ASSURANCE
+13. Quality Assurance

 - 13.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 13.2.
-The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.
+Standlake CofE Primary School 's Headteacher and Governing Board will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.

-14. POLICY REVIEW
+14. Policy Review

 - 14.1.
 This policy and the procedures will be reviewed every academic year.
 All other linked policies will be reviewed in line with the policy review cycle - 14.2.
-The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers are made aware of any amendments to policies and procedures - 14.3.
+The Designated Safeguarding Lead will ensure that staff members, including volunteers and sessional workers, are made aware of any amendments to policies and procedures - 14.3.
 Additional updates to the safeguarding policy and appendix will take place when needed.